State Police: Burglar killed in deputy-involved shooting in Tangipahoa Parish

 ROBERT - State police are investigating a shooting involving a sheriff's deputy that left a suspected burglar dead Friday.

-A Louisiana State Police spokesperson says the shooting happened around 6 a.m.
+A Louisiana State Police spokesperson said the shooting happened around 6 a.m.
 Friday. on Coleman Road in Robert.

-The said the a deputy with the Tangipahoa Parish Sheriff's Office was responding to a 911 call concerning a burglary at the time.
+According to the agency, a deputy with the Tangipahoa Parish Sheriff's Office was responding to a 911 call concerning a burglary at the time.
 Investigators said both the burglar and homeowner were shot at some point during the incident.

-The burglar died at the scene, police said.
+The burglar, identified by police as 27-year-old Jordan Patterson, died at the scene.
 The homeowner was taken to a hospital in stable condition.

 State Police confirmed the deputy fired his weapon at some point but said the sequence of events remained "part of the ongoing investigation."